-Arugula, also known as rocket and rucola, is a less recognized cruciferous vegetable that provides many of the same benefits as the notoriously nutritious better-known vegetables in the cruciferous family such as broccoli, kale and Brussels sprouts.
+Arugula, also known as rocket and rucola, is a less recognized cruciferous vegetable that provides many of the same benefits as the better-known vegetables of the same family - broccoli, kale, and Brussels sprouts.

-Arugula leaves are tender and bite-sized with a bit of a tangy flavor.
+Arugula leaves are tender and bite-sized with a tangy flavor.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of arugula and an in-depth look at its possible health benefits, how to incorporate more arugula into your diet and any potential health risks of consuming arugula.
+This article provides a nutritional breakdown of arugula and an in-depth look at its possible health benefits, how to incorporate more arugula into your diet, and any potential health risks associated with consuming arugula.

 Possible health benefits of arugula

 Arugula is a less recognized cruciferous vegetable that provides many of the same benefits as broccoli, kale, and Brussels sprouts.

 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.